 Each state has laws affecting what happens to a body after death.
 These laws commonly cover embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about these matters in West Virginia.

 In West Virginia, a death certificate must be filed with the vital statistics office within five days of the death and before the final disposition of the body.
-(West Virginia Code § 16-5-19.)
-The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death; usually this is a funeral home, mortuary, or crematory.
+(W.V.
+Code § 16-5-19.)
+The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death.
+Usually this is the funeral home, mortuary, or crematory.

-If you are in charge of wrapping up the deceased person's affairs, you'll probably need at least ten certified copies of the death certificate.
-You will need to submit a certified copy each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and others.
+If you're the executor of the estate (in charge of wrapping up the deceased person's affairs), you'll probably need at least 10 certified copies of the death certificate.
+You'll need to submit a certified copy each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and others.

 If you need more copies later, visit the website of the West Virginia Health Statistics Center.
-There, you can download a mail-in order form or find information about ordering death certificates in person, online, or by phone.
+There, you'll find a form for ordering death certificates by mail, as well as an option for online ordering through a service called VitalChek.
+You can also request death certificates in person.
 Each certified copy of a West Virginia death certificate costs $12.
+Additional fees apply for online ordering.

-In West Virginia, the following people may order certified copies of a death certificate:
+In West Virginia, only the following people may order certified copies of a death certificate:

 West Virginia has no laws or regulations requiring embalming, the process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it is still common, embalming is rarely necessary; refrigeration serves the same purpose.